Required IACUC Training and Occupational Medical Assessment

 The Pennsylvania State University requires that faculty, staff, technicians, students, volunteers and visitors working with animals in activities at or under the auspices of Penn State must complete the appropriate IACUC training and Occupational Health Medical Assessment for personnel involved with animal care and use.

 The Office for Research Protections (ORP), Institutional Animal Care and Use Committee (IACUC) Compliance Program offers the required IACUC training for those who are working with animals.
-(Please note: If you will work with cattle, poultry, sheep and/or goats, which are not yet available through CITI, please contact us at ORP-IACUC@rtto.psu.edu to assist you with completing the appropriate training.)
+(Please note: CITI modules are not yet available for agricultural poultry, sheep and/or goats; therefore, for assistance with training requirements for these animals, please contact us at ORP-IACUC@rtto.psu.edu)

 The Department of Occupational Medicine must identify any individuals' health conditions that could be aggravated or worsened by exposure to animals through work, study or research at or under the auspices of Penn State.